chrislee1018/Tangelo-2.3.1/README.md

 ## Introduction

-Tangelo is a single file compressor (not an archiver) which was derived from PAQ8 by Matt Mahoney and has existed in multiple versions since 2013, seeking a balance between high compression ratios and speed.
+Tangelo is a single file compressor which was derived from PAQ8 by Matt Mahoney and has been in development since 2013, seeking a balance between compression ratios and speed.

+## Purpose

+The purpose of this project is to amend multiple features of Tangelo, such as the state table and state map, to improve compression without a meaningful impact on execution time.

+## Results

+existed in several versions since 2013, seeking a balance between high compression ratios and speed.

 This version of Tangelo is benchmarked against the [enwik8 dataset](https://cs.fit.edu/~mmahoney/compression/textdata.html) and, for reference, the dataset is included in this repository.